mementopayments/api/source/index.html.md

 ## Get a request

-Get a single request by UUID.
+Get a single request by ID.

 ## Create a request